ar-tracking/UnityDTrackPlugin/README.md

 - Set *Listen Port* number matching the setting for DTRACK (see section [**Setting Outputs**](#dtracksettingoutputs))
+- Optionally set *Controller Host* with hostname or IP address of your ART Controller, if there is a 'stateful firewall' installed between Controller and Unity; normally that's sufficient to pass UDP packets with tracking data to the plugin
 - Set *DTrack Coordinates* matching the calibration mode used in DTRACK (see section [**Room Calibration**](#dtrackroomcalibration))